fabricjs/fabric.js/src/LayoutManager/README.md

 The flow has the following goals/features:

 - alerting the user a layout ends and finish
-- subscribe to object events in order to continue layouting later
+- subscribe to object events in order to preform layout on change
 - calculate group new size and position
 - move the objects to their new position relative to the group center.

 **Note**: the option `objectsRelativeToGroup` is related to restoring a group from serialization and should be removed.
 Object should be eventually normalized in the from Object function or we should ask why do we want to perform a layout if the group has been saved with the layout properties already calculated.

+### Design Topics TBD

+- Should layout trigger also on changes to objects like `strokeWidth`, `fontSize` etc.?
+- Should changes to clip path perform layout in case of clip path layout strategy?
+- Should `layoutObjects`/`layoutObject` move from `LayoutManager` to `LayoutStrategy`?
+What about subscription logic?

 ### type INITIALIZATION